-Knowing which type of curly hair you have is the first step in your journey to achieving the locks of your dreams.
-Once you’ve discovered your curly hair type, you’ll have the knowledge to nail your hair routine.
-If you’re struggling to identify your curl type, our curl quiz is on hand to help out!
+The first step in your journey to achieving the locks of your dreams, is knowing which type of curly hair you have.
+Once you’ve discovered your curly hair type, you’ll have the know-how to nail your hair routine.
+If you’re finding it difficult to identify your curly hair type, our curl quiz is on hand to help out!
 Although there are three different curly hair types, there is also a fourth: straight hair.
 Straight hair has no curl pattern and so is very easy to identify.

 Curly hair, also known as type 3 hair, is characterized by a springy, corkscrew-type texture.
 This curly hair type tends to be drier than wavy hair, as the scalp’s natural oils struggle to travel down the curls.
 Depending on how tight the curl pattern is, it can be further divided in 3a, 3b and 3c.

-As curly hair tends to be a little drier, we recommend only washing it two to three times a week.
+As curly locks tend to encounter dry hair as a problem, we recommend only washing it two to three times a week.
 This will give your natural oils times to coat the hair and keep it hydrated!
 An essential product for curly hair is deep conditioner, once you know how to use deep conditioner you’ll see the wonders it can do for your tresses!
-Using this treatment regularly will keep this curly hair type feeling soft, and looking healthy.
+Using this hair treatment regularly will keep this curly hair type feeling soft, and looking healthy.

 Wavy hair, also known as type 2, sits in between curly and straight hair.
 It has an ‘S’ shape to it.
 Wavy hair normally sits flatter on the head and has less volume at the root than some of the other curly hair types.
 Depending on how tight the wave pattern is, it can be further divided in 2a, 2b and 2c.

 Wavy hair is the least dry of the three curl types, and so the scalp’s natural oils can move down the hair shaft more easily.
-Because of this it’s recommended that this hair type washes more often with a gentle cleanser such as our Vivid Tones Vibrancy Shampoo.
+Due to this, it’s recommended that this curly hair type washes more often with a gentle cleanser such as our Vivid Tones Vibrancy Shampoo and uses volumizing hair products.
 When it comes to products for wavy hair, using a lightweight conditioner to add moisture without weighing locks down is essential!

 Coily hair is often referred to as afro or kinky hair, as well as type 4.
 Coily hair can consist of very tight corkscrews or a ‘Z’ shaped pattern that starts right from the root.
-This curly hair type often appears shorter than it actually is due to how tight the curls are - this is referred to as shrinkage.
-This is the driest and most fragile curl type, as the tightly wound coils don’t allow natural scalp oils to travel down the hair length.
+Due to its tight curls, this curly hair type often appears shorter than it actually is - this is referred to as shrinkage.
+The tightly wound coils in this curl type make it more difficult for natural oils to move down the hair length, this means that coils are the driest and most fragile hair type.
 Being the driest of the hair types, coily hair should only be washed once or twice a week.

-The best products for coily hair focus on hydration, we recommend using a deep conditioner with every wash and using leave in conditioners throughout the week to give this curly hair type an extra boost!
+The best products for coily hair focus on hydration, we recommend using a deep conditioner with every wash and using leave in conditioners for coily hair throughout the week to give this curly hair type an extra boost!

-Absolutely not, in fact quite the opposite is true.
-In most cases, people will have a combination of curl types in different areas of their head, because the hair tends to be curlier on top layers and looser in layers underneath.
-The curl type is not a perfect science, it is just an indication to help you compare yourself to other people and understand what routine might work best for you.
+In most cases, people will have a combination of curl types in different areas of their head, because the hair tends to be curlier on the top layers and looser in layers underneath.
+Curl types are not a perfect science, they are just an indication to help you compare yourself to other people and understand what routine might work best for you.

 Whether you have curly, wavy, or coily hair, your hair will also have its own porosity.
 Hair porosity can be split into three different categories: